andrewallred/sonar/README.md

 ## Why make this app?

-Simple, I wanted to listen to my favorite Bandcamp artists on my AppleTV!
+Simple, I wanted to listen to my favorite Bandcamp artists on my AppleTV.

 ## Why Objective C?